We educate voters, endorse candidates, and mobilize New Yorkers so NOW-backed campaigns win.

 Who we endorse.

 NOW-NYC endorses pro-choice, pro-women’s rights candidates who are committed to standing up for the women and girls of New York.
+We must continue our work to hold our elected leaders accountable to rebuilding our economy, strengthening our institutions, and lifting up our essential workers and marginalized communities.

 State and federal candidates